Baritone Vocal Range

 What is the Baritone range?

-A Baritone typically has a vocal range from G2 to G4, but can extend in either direction depending on the particular subcategory.
+Someone singing with a Baritone voice range typically has a vocal range from G2 to G4, but can extend in either direction depending on the particular subcategory.

 It's important to understand that Baritone used to be interchangeable with Bass in its earliest classification and later was redefined as an all-encompassing average male voice type.